A. Trends in publishing

 In nonfiction areas, psychology is one of the most popular topics for publication.
-The field offers a plethora of books in the self-help and how-to genres.
-Generally these types of material are not collected.
-Exceptions are made for the works of highly regarded scholarly authors who choose to also publish for a popular audience.
+The field offers a plethora of books in the self-help and how-to genres which are selectively collected for the Student Health & Wellness Collection.
 Only scholarly, or generally academic works about witchcraft, the paranormal, "new age" and any similar phenomena are collected.

 English is the primary language of collection.
-Materials in French and German have also traditionally been influential in American psychological thought and will be acquired selectively.
 Materials in other languages will be acquired only rarely.

 Psychological thought in the United States is the emphasis of the collection.
 Due to the fact that important new psychological constructs increasingly originate outside the United States, important works from other countries with potential impact on theory or practice in the United States, will also be collected.
 The increasingly global viewpoint of all disciplines, including psychology, is acknowledged.

 Print and online electronic are the major formats of collection in this discipline.
-MSU Libraries has significant microform holdings from earlier years, but the current nature of the research interest in the discipline makes microform a rarely selected format for new purchases.
-The need for currency in research is leading to increasing availability of electronic resources.
+The need for currency and supporting off-campus work in research is leading to increasing availability of electronic resources.
 Psychology has proven to be a critical factor in the thought of many disciplines.
-It is vital that the Libraries remain informed about and seek access to electronic resources in the field as they become available.

-The library collects directory and evaluative information about commercially published psychological tests and measures.
+The library collects directories and evaluative information about commercially published psychological tests and measures.
 The tests themselves are not collected.
-Non-commercial tests are increasingly available and will be collected provided they fall within the scope of the collection.
+Non-commercial tests will be collected provided they fall within the scope of the collection.